 Brown blossomed late in the season and finished with 263 kills, 38 service aces and 221 digs.
 Anderson (365 1/2), McGehe (346 1/2) and Brown (318) also had the top three seasons in program histories for total points, which combines kills, blocks and aces.

 In the first Missouri season with required best-of-five matches, Platte County started its season minus two starters, including McGehe, with two four-set losses, one to undefeated Class 5 state champion Liberty North.
-The Pirates were 3-6 overall following a rough trip to the Lansing Tournament in early September but won the next 22 straight matches, including wrapping up a second straight unbeaten Suburban Conference Blue Division title.
+The Pirates were 3-5 overall following a rough trip to the Lansing Tournament in early September but went unbeaten in the next 21 and wrapped up a second straight unbeaten Suburban Conference Blue Division title.

 Platte County then bounced back from a five-set loss to Liberty to clip Kearney in the Class 4 District 16 final before topping Pembroke Hill and Grain Valley in the playoffs to reach state for the first time.
 The Pirates lost a five-set heartbreaker to Parkway West in the semifinals before bouncing back to beat Nerinx Hall in the third-place match.